Catalyst Honours FAQ

 4. In what categories are champions recognized?

-Catalyst Honours recognizes champions in three categories: Emerging Leader, Business Leader, and Company/Firm Leader.
+Catalyst Honours recognizes champions in four categories: Company/Firm Leader, Business Leader, HR/DEI Leader, and Next Generation Leader:

-A Company/Firm Leader is a CEO, president (in Canadian incorporated companies or subsidiaries in which there is no CEO) or managing partner.
-To be eligible they must have a minimum of two women on their executive team, one of whom is a person of colour or Indigenous.
+- Company/Firm Leader is a CEO, president (in Canadian incorporated companies or subsidiaries in which there is no CEO) or managing partner.
+To be eligible, nominees must have a minimum of two women on their executive team, at least one of whom is living across a marginalized identity of race, ethnicity, gender, sexual orientation, and/or ability.

 All champions hail from a for-profit entity, including: a company, subsidiary, limited liability partnership, commercial crown corporation, or commercial co-operative in Canada.